What is the best way to warm your soul on a wintry evening? Embrace the age-old Alpine drink known as Glühwein.

-The hardy folks in the Alps of South Tyrol, Austria and Germany took quite a liking to the sweetly spiced goodness of Glühwein.
+The hardy folks in the Italian Alps, Austria and Germany took quite a liking to the sweetly spiced goodness of Glühwein.
 Its warmth and cheer-inducing potency made it a must-have when facing the icy bluster of the mountains.

 How to Drink Glühwein

 Glühwein isn’t a drink that lights you up like a Christmas tree, but even the Ebenezer in your life can’t resist the merriment found in a steamy cup.
 Need proof?
 Serve it to him or her in a crystal glass mug.
 They will savor the spiced wine as if the Spirit of Christmas poured it himself.